The Vatican has altered the English version of a ground-breaking overture to gay people.

 In nearly all cases, the first version followed the official Italian version; the second provides a different tone altogether.

-Vatican spokesman Rev Federico Lombardi said English-speaking bishops had requested the changes, arguing the first translation was hasty and error-ridden.
+Vatican spokesman the Rev. Federico Lombardi said English-speaking bishops had requested the changes, arguing that the first translation was hasty and error-ridden.

-When Rev Lombardi was shown how significantly the meaning had changed, he vowed to investigate and did not rule out a third version.
+When the Rev. Lombardi was shown how significantly the meaning had changed, he pledged to investigate and did not rule out a third version.